Indianapolis Early Music: History

 Indianapolis Early Music, originally known by its corporate name of the Festival Music Society, was founded in 1966 to provide music during the summer months when the Indianapolis Symphony Orchestra, now one of the few full-year U.S. orchestras, was on vacation.
 The IEM initially concentrated on the major works of the baroque era, such as Bach, Handel and Vivaldi.
 The range of music presented was soon expanded to include that of the Renaissance and Medieval periods.

 Music played at IEM concerts is that of works generally composed between 900 AD and 1800 AD.
 Performances have included vocal music, both choral and solo; instrumental music, both ensemble and solo; and dance, court, folk and ballet.
 Among the more noteworthy early concerts was the 1977 performance of the cycle of seven Bach Partitas by harpsichordist Igor Kipnis in Indianapolis just before making his Grammy-nominated recordings of them for Angel Records.

 Outreach

 IEM has a long association with public radio.
 Selections of IEM concerts throughout the United States and Canada are broadcast on the program Performance Today.
 Selections are regularly featured on the WFIU's nationally distributed Early Music program, Harmonia.
 In addition, IEM has conducted workshops in Early Music and dance, presented a symposium and exposition of historical musical instruments, and sponsored the Collegiate Virtuoso competition.
-In 2016, it co-presented the International Baroque Competition of Indianapolis with the Indianapolis Baroque Orchestra.
+In 2016 and 2020, it co-presented the Indianapolis International Baroque Competition with the Indianapolis Baroque Orchestra.
 Prizes include a $10,000 first prize presented by the Gerber family.